TheGuardianWolf/tellmefacts/client/README.md

 and should contain a `bots.json` file along with a `slack_api.json` file.

 When the configuration is ready, start the tests with an additional `--dummybot` flag.
-The servers will be sent HEAD requests to verify that they are actually online, before tests begin.
+The servers will be sent HTTP HEAD requests to verify that they are actually online, before tests begin.

-Is is recommended to use the [dummybot](https://github.com/TheGuardianWolf/tellmefacts/tree/master/dummybot) server included in this project for these tests.
+It is recommended to use the [dummybot](https://github.com/TheGuardianWolf/tellmefacts/tree/master/dummybot) server included in this project for these tests.

 ## Documentation